All About Puyallup Fish Hatchery

 How the Hatchery Works

 Trout are a vital part of the lakes around Puyallup.
-However, in order for these fish to thrive, they need ideal living conditions.
+However, for these fish to thrive, they need ideal living conditions.
 The fish hatchery ensures the water is free of pathogens and the perfect temperature.
 Once the fish reach a certain age, they are released.

 While trout is still the number one fish at the hatchery, other species are bred here as well.
 During the 1990s, bass, cutthroat, and salmon were also raised in the holding tanks.
 Today, rainbow trout, steelhead, and brown trout are the most popular.